 - A student is considered tardy if not in the classroom at the designated time for class to start.
 Tardies can be assessed for time in which a student is late at the beginning of class, leaving early or returning late from scheduled breaks and lunch, and leaving early before the end of class.
 Multiple tardies will result in the following disciplinary action: - 1.
 Five (5) tardies Written warning by instructor - 2.
 Six (6) tardies Probation by president or president's designee - 3.
 Seven (7) tardies Referral to president and possible suspension - An attendance record for each student will be maintained by the Student Services office. - Students who are volunteer firefighters will be excused for absences when they have been working a fire during class hours.
-Students must have documentation from the fire chief showing the date and time of the fire and specifying the student was on call at that time. - Absence hours triggering written notification for students enrolled on a part-time schedule, including dual-enrolled students, or those students scheduled to attend less than 72 days during the trimester will be prorated. - 1.
-Scott High School dual-enrolled students who are absent more than 18 hours will be on attendance probation and will have an "INCOMPLETE" grade reported to the high school until hours over 18 are made up. - 2.
-Oneida High School dual-enrolled students who are absent more than 15 hours will be on attendance probation and will have an "INCOMPLETE" grade reported to the high school until hours over 18 are made up. - 3.
-Dual-enrolled, high school students will have opportunities to make up absence hours in excess of the maximum allowed on days the TCAT is open and the high school is not in session (i.e., fall break, spring break, etc.) or during scheduled high school activities that do not require the attendance of the student.
-ALL make up time must be arranged with the TCAT instructor and must be completed during regular class time before the end of the semester in which the absences occurred. - 4.
-Failure on the part of dual-enrolled, high school students to make up hours will result in the "INCOMPLETE" grade being converted to a "65" and failure of the course with potential ineligibility of the Tennessee Dual Enrollment Grant.
+Students must have documentation from the fire chief showing the date and time of the fire and specifying the student was on call at that time. - Absence hours triggering written notification for students enrolled on a part-time schedule, including dual-enrolled students, or those students scheduled to attend less than 72 days during the trimester will be prorated as follows: - 1.
+Written notification from the instructor will be given to part-time students when their allowable absences equal 5.5% of the hours for which they are enrolled during the trimester/term.
+For example, students who are enrolled for 216 clock hours will receive written notice from the instructor when their absences equal 12 hours (216 clock hours enrolled X 5.5% = 12). - 2.
+Part-time students will be suspended will be suspended for the remainder of the trimester/term when absence hours exceed 9.7% of the hours for which they are enrolled.
+For example, students who are enrolled for 216 clock hours will be suspended for the remainder of the trimester/term when their absences equal 21 hours (216 clock hours enrolled x 9.7% = 21). - 3.
+Dual-enrolled students will receive written notification according to the following schedule: - a.
+Oneida High School students who are absent more than 8 hours will receive written notification from the instructor; those absent more than 14 hours will be suspended from the program. - Scott High School students who are scheduled to attend a 1-hour block and are absent 4 hours will receive written notification from the instructor; those absent more than 7 hours will be suspended from the program. - c.
+Scott High School students who are scheduled to attend a 2.5-hour block and are absent 10 hours will receive written notification from the instructor; those absent more than 17 hours will be suspended from the program. - d.
+Dual-enrolled students suspended for attendance may appeal the suspension in writing to the president of the college within three (3) days of receiving notification of the suspension.
+A student appealing attendance suspension may remain in the class until the suspension has been reviewed and a decision has been communicated to the student.